 - The fourth layer is 1 inch of copper-infused memory materials that forms the surface of the bed when it is flipped to the Firm side.

 Comparing Firmness (Support & Feel)

-Using our 1 to 10 scale for firmness, Nectar is in the Medium to Medium-Firm range with a score between 6 and 6.5, where 10 is the firmest.
-Depending on which side you flip to, Layla scores at either a Medium-Soft 4 or a Medium-Firm 7.
+Using our 1 to 10 scale for firmness, Nectar is in the Medium to Medium-Firm range with a score of 6.5, where 10 is the firmest.
+Depending on which side you flip to, Layla scores at either a Soft 4 or a Firm 7.

 Mattresses in Nectar’s firmness range tend to be the most versatile, but Layla’s dual-sided construction allows you to tailor the bed to your individual needs.
 Each choice should accommodate most individuals in all three sleeping positions.

 Slow-responding memory materials in Nectar uniformly hugs the full length of your body, and the Medium-Soft Layla’s 5 inches of comfort foam that lets your body slowly sink into a deep cradling experience.
 Side sleepers should especially appreciate the pressure relief on offer from each choice because of their tendency to sleep with their weight more concentrated, which can cause pressure points to form.

 Those who sleep with partners with distinct body shapes and sleeping preferences or combination sleepers who change positions a lot can enjoy the versatility of Nectar’s feel and the slightly shallower, although still deep, cradle.

 Those with more specialized sleep needs may find Layla is a better fit.
 For example, exclusive side sleepers with pronounced curves may find the Medium-Soft’s slightly deeper cradle is especially accommodative.
 Also, exclusive stomach sleepers, especially those with significantly more weight in their mid-sections, may find the Medium-Firm option offers enhanced spinal alignment.

 Comparing Motion Transfer